 Today in this post we want to talk about branch cutters and how to choose a concave branch cutters.

-I got a couple branch cutters right here.
+I got a couple branch cutters.
 I’ve gotten some and different materials.
-I got carbon steel right here and I’ve got a stainless steel one as well and I thought it’d be fun just sort of discuss about:
+I got carbon steel and I’ve got a stainless steel one as well and I thought it’d be fun just sort of discuss about:

-- why they’re important when you’re doing bonsai
+- Why they’re important when you are doing bonsai.

 - A guide about the tools steel.

-- Which ones to choose when you’re shopping for a concave cutters
+- Which ones to choose when you are shopping for a concave cutters.

 What is a concave cutter for?

-and the concavebranch cutter is just that as a branchcutter and it’s got concave shape tohelp you sort of cut through brancheswith little to no effort
+The concave branch cutter is just that as a branch cutter and it’s got concave shape to help you sort of cut through branches with little to no effort .

 What kind of steel work best?

-no that’s why it’s shaped like thisso you can get right up against thebranch and cut flush you can see thatright now and cut flush right againstthat the downside to it is that sincethey’re a little bit cheap where thequality isn’t going to be as good do yougo like this when you first get themthey’re gonna be a little stiff but theydo loosen up over time what typicallyhappens is this joint right here wherethey’re joined together will start tosort of break away and then I’ll startto get loose but oh it that takes sortof a lot of time and that’s after a lotof uses but that doesn’t mean that a badI mean if you’re just starting out andyou’re looking for affordable branchcutter the man China carbon steel onesare good to goyou can still cut through the branchesand if you’re only using them once in awhile you know you’ve got you know maybeyou’ve got like two to three trees andyou’re cutting through just a branchhere and there and these might be theway to go another downside to the carbonsteel ones is that they will rust if youleave them outside.
+The downside to it is that since they’re a little bit cheap where the quality isn’t going to be as good do yougo like this when you first get themthey’re gonna be a little stiff but theydo loosen up over time what typicallyhappens is this joint right here wherethey’re joined together will start tosort of break away and then I’ll startto get loose but oh it that takes sortof a lot of time and that’s after a lotof uses but that doesn’t mean that a bad.

 What Kind Of Tool Should You Purchase First?